zenstackhq/zenstack-docs/blog/drizzle-prisma/index.md

 So, which one is better?
 Yes, you guessed it right: "It depends".
 As the competition gets more and more intense, some developers may jump from one bandwagon to another.
 But I forecast that Drizzle can grow to a good-sized market share.
 Then, each of them will have a relatively stable user base - as there are always developers who prefer control, flexibility, and transparency and others who favor simplicity, ease of use, and conservation of brain power.

+My vote still goes to Prisma for now.
 One thing I definitely love to see is that Drizzle keeps pushing the Prisma team to fix all those long-standing issues that have been bothering their users for years.

 ## Source Code